-Following University of Florida treatment guidelines, we at Native Pest Management focus on preventing the ficus whitefly with a systemic insecticide applied to the roots of your ficus trees and hedges.
+Following University of Florida treatment guidelines, we at Native Pest Management focus on preventing the ficus whitefly with a systemic product applied to the roots of your ficus trees and hedges.

 In addition to protecting your ficus from damage, our targeted treatment methods protect beneficial insects that prey on whiteflies, further enhancing the overall health of your landscape.

 Honeydew is the preferred food source of ghost ants, often referred to as sugar ants.
-It is common for people with active whitefly on their property to also be seeing these ants in their home.
+It is common for people with active whitefly on their property to also be seeing these ants in their homes.

 Because natural enemies are a critical component of long-term whitefly control, it is important to avoid the foliar spraying of insecticides as much as possible.

-Contact Us For South Florida Whitefly Control
+Contact Us For Palm Beach Whitefly Control